Nuitka/Nuitka/README.txt

 f( c = get1(), b = get2(), c = get3() )

 This will evaluate first get1(), then get2() and then get3() and then make the call.
 In C++ whatever way the signature is written, its order is fixed.
-Therefore it may be necessary to use the sequence operator in the call or wrapping calls with different parameter order for every possible combination used.
+Therefore it would be necessary to have a staging of the parameters before making the actual call.